nadeen99/basketball-scoreboard/README.md

+# Basketball scoreboard tracker
-# Basketball score traker using JavaScipt
+ using JavaScipt